Krish26504/Krish26504/README.md

 - 👋 Hi, I’m @Krish26504
 - 👀 I’m interested in ...WEBD
 - 🌱 I’m currently learning ...C++ JAVA
-- 💞️ I’m looking to collaborate on ...GOOGLE
+- 💞️ I’m looking to collaborate on ...Open Source Projects
 - 📫 How to reach me ...

 <!---